 Here’s another example of mirrored textures from Twinkle Park.
 Although the light texture’s horizontal resolution was increased (or the texture was just stretched), the trap door texture is quarter the size (half the resolution) of the original Dreamcast texture:

-In addition, the developers sometimes adjusted the UVs on the models to use a mirrored texture, but forgot to mirror the texture, and vice versa.
+In addition, the developers adjusted UVs on some models to use a mirrored texture, but didn’t mirror the texture, and vice versa.
 There are several noticeable problems with texture mirroring in different levels in the PC version.
 You can read more on that in posts dedicated to each level.
 Twinkle Park and Lost World are good examples.

-It may be hard to discuss artistic changes in SADX because everyone’s aesthetic vision is different.
+It may be hard to discuss artistic changes in SADX because everyone’s aesthetic preferences are different.
 Someone may prefer the more “realistic” look of the new textures introduced in SADX.
 Those who prefer the original Dreamcast look may think those new textures look lifeless and boring (in some cases they are literally the same textures but desaturated), but to each their own.
-However, when it comes to textures for levels that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from mindless recompression.
+However, when it comes to textures that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from recompression.

 Thanks to the efforts of the SADX modding community, the textures in the 2004 PC version are no longer an issue.
 The developers of SADX Mod Loader have added a texture pack feature, which allows to load custom textures in lossless formats like PNG for any part of the game.
 The Dreamcast Conversion mod restores original PVR textures for the whole game, and the HD GUI mod adds custom high resolution textures for HUD, menus and other 2D items.
-To install these mods, head over to the “Fixing the PC version of SADX” section of this blog.
+There’s also a Gamecube Project mod if you want Gamecube textures.
+To read on how to install mods, head over to the “Fixing the PC version of SADX” section of this blog.